RFM-Editing: Rectified Flow Matching for Text-guided Audio Editing

 \subsection{Experimental Settings and Baselines}

-We train the model on log-mel spectrograms with 1024 time frames and 64 mel-frequency bins extracted from 10s audio clips sampled at 16kHz.
+We train the model on log-mel spectrograms with 1024 time frames and 64 mel-frequency bins extracted from 10 seconds audio clips sampled at 16kHz.
 The model uses a U-Net backbone with cross-attention to Flan-T5 text encoder, and is conditioned via classifier-free guidance.
+We adopt a velocity-based rectified flow with linear noise–data interpolation.
 Training is conducted for 100 epochs on A100 GPUs with a learning rate of $5\times10^{-5}$.
-We use velocity parameterization with 1000 diffusion steps and a linear noise schedule.
-During inference, Euler integration \cite{lu2022dpm} is used with 200 sampling steps.
-Validation is based on CLAP similarity of 1000 samples randomly selected from the validation set at each epoch during training and the best checkpoint is selected according to the highest CLAP score.
+During inference, Euler integration \cite{song2020score} is used with 200 sampling steps.
+Validation is based on CLAP similarity of 1000 randomly selected validation samples at each epoch during training, and the best checkpoint is saved according to the highest CLAP score.

-We compare our method against three strong baselines: the AudioEditor \cite{jia2025audioeditor}, the Zero-Shot \cite{manor2024zero} and AUDIT \cite{wang2023audit}.
-By contrast, RFM-Editing leverages velocity-based RFM to achieve instruction-guided edits across diverse tasks.
-We use a pre-trained CLAP \cite{elizalde2023clap} to compute the cosine similarity between the edited audio and target caption for evaluation.
-To assess the overall quality, distributional consistency, and efficiency, we report Frechet Distance (FD), Frechet Audio Distance (FAD), Kullback–Leibler (KL) divergence, Inception Score (IS) \cite{liu2023audioldm}, and average editing time per audio clip.
-FD, KL and IS are computed using a PANNs-based model \cite{kong2020panns} that extracts both semantic embeddings and class logits, while FAD is measured with a VGGish model \cite{hershey2017cnn}, which captures low-level perceptual features from audio.
-Furthermore, RFM-Editing refers to training on the subset, while RFM-Editing$_{\text{full}}$ denotes training on the full dataset.
+We compare RFM-Editing against three baselines: AudioEditor \cite{jia2025audioeditor}, Zero-Shot \cite{manor2024zero} and AUDIT \cite{wang2023audit}.
+RFM-Editing leverages velocity-based RFM to achieve text-guided edits across diverse tasks.
+We use a pre-trained CLAP \cite{elizalde2023clap} to compute the cosine similarity between the edited audio and the target caption to measure semantic alignment.
+To assess overall quality, distributional consistency, and efficiency, we report Frechet Distance (FD), Frechet Audio Distance (FAD), Kullback–Leibler (KL) divergence, Inception Score (IS) \cite{liu2023audioldm}, and the average editing time for each audio clip.
+FD, KL and IS are computed using PANNs \cite{kong2020panns} that extracts both semantic embeddings and class logits, while FAD is measured with VGGish \cite{hershey2017cnn}, which captures low-level perceptual audio features.
+RFM-Editing refers to training on the subset, while RFM-Editing$_{\text{full}}$ denotes training on the full dataset.